Pseudoholomorphic Curves Relative to a Normal Crossings Symplectic Divisor: Compactification: Introduction

+In the integrable case and in comparison with the algebraic approach, we conjecture the following statement: \begin{conjecture} In the complex algebraic setting, for any choice of combinatorial data $\beta=(g,\mfs,A)$ and the natural log structure on $X$ associated to $D$, there is a stratified finite-to-one surjective map from the underlying space of the log moduli space $\cM(X/\tn{pt},\beta)$ in \tn{\cite{ACGS}} to $\ov\cM_{g,\mfs}^{\log}(X,D,A)$ that is one-to-one over the main stratum $\cM_{g,\mfs}(X,D,A)$. \end{conjecture}

+\textit{In particular, this conjecture says that the group element (\ref{PLtoG_e}) mentioned in the last bullet condition above is the only non-combinatorial obstruction for lift-ability of a nodal map (with correct combinatorial properties) to a log map (with the canonical log structures on $X$ corresponding to $D$)}.
+It is likely that we need to allow certain ``non-saturated" curves in $\cM(X/\tn{pt},\beta)$ for the conjecture to be true, or the projection map will not be surjective.
+The projection map conjectured above behaves like a normalization map between varieties (e.g. unfolding self-intersections).
+Based on a comparison of the coefficients of the degeneration formula in \cite{ACGS} with our degeneration formula outlined in \cite{FT1}, we think that the degree of the projection map on each stratum should be the multiplicity $m_\Gamma$ in (\ref{TorusofGl_e}). .1in

+Similarly, in comparison with the Brett Parker approach in \cite{BP2}, under certain assumptions on the almost complex structure $J$, we expect the following statement. \begin{conjecture} With respect to the exploded structure associated to an almost K\"ahler SNC divisor $D\subset X$, for any choice of combinatorial data $\beta=(g,\mfs,A)$ the ``smooth part" map gives a finite-to-one surjective map from the moduli stack in \tn{\cite{BP2}} to $\ov\cM_{g,\mfs}^{\log}(X,D,A)$. \end{conjecture}

+We postpone a careful comparison of the moduli spaces constructed in this paper and those arising from \cite{AC,GS} and \cite{BP2} to a future paper. \\

-Approaching $(\star)$, we face some new problems that are not present in the case of the classical and relative stable maps.
-Unlike the smooth case, it is not a priori clear whether every SC symplectic divisor $D\!\subset\!(X,\om)$ admits a compatible almost complex structure.
+Approaching $(\star)$, we face some new challenges that are not present in the case of the classical and relative stable maps.
+Unlike the smooth case, it is not a priori clear whether every SNC symplectic divisor $D\!\subset\!(X,\om)$ admits a compatible almost complex structure.
 Furthermore, even if $\cJ(X,D,\om)\!\neq\!\emptyset$, it is not clear whether it is contractible (or even connected).
-In order to address this issue, in \cite{FMZDiv}, we considered the space $\tn{Symp}^+(X,D)$ of all symplectic structures $\om$ on $X$ such that $D$ is an SC symplectic divisor in $(X,\om)$.
-If $\{D_i\}_{i\in S}$ is a transverse union of real codimension $2$ submanifolds of $X$, we say $D\!=\bigcup_{i\in S} D_i$ is an \textsf{SC symplectic divisor in $X$} if $\tn{Symp}^+(X,D)\!=\!\eset$.
-We then defined a space of almost K\"ahler auxiliary data $\AK(X,D)$ consisting of tuples $(J,\cR,\om)$ where $\om\!\in\!\tn{Symp}^+(X,D)$, $\cR$ is an ``$\om$-regularization" for $D$ in $X$, and $J$ is an ``$(\cR,\om)$-compatible" almost complex structure on $X$; see \cite[Page~8]{FMZDiv}.
-Roughly speaking, a regularization is a compatible set of symplectic identifications of neighborhoods of $\{D_I\}_{I\subset S}$ in their normal bundle with neighborhoods of them in $X$; \cite[Definitio~2.12]{FMZDiv}.
-A regularization serves as a replacement for holomorphic defining equations in holomorphic manifolds.
-For every $(J,\cR,\om)\!\in\!\AK(X,D)$, we have $J\!\in\!\cJ(X,D,\om)$.
-Let
+In order to address this issue, in \cite{FMZ1}, we consider the space\footnote{this space is denoted by $\tn{Symp}^+(X,D)$ in \cite{FMZ1}.} $\tn{Symp}(X,D)$ of all symplectic forms on $X$ such that a given transverse configuration $D=\bigcup_{i\in [N]}D_i$ is an SNC symplectic divisor in $(X,\om)$.
+Consequently, instead of focusing on a particular $\om$, we consider the connected component of symplectic forms in $\tn{Symp}(X,D)$ deformation equivalent to $\om$.
+With $\cJ(X,D,\om)$ as before, let